alejaosm/alejaosm/README.md

 - 🔭 I’m currently working on Java
 - 🌱 I’m currently learning AWS and Java
 - 👯 I’m looking to collaborate on open source repositories
-- 🤔 I’m looking for help with Java
+- 🤔 I’m looking for help with Java and Machine learning
 - 💬 Ask me about C#
 - 📫 How to reach me: alejaosm19@gmail.com